Daniel Stuhlsatz, department head

-This course focuses on the “sustainability movement,” a broad ranging set of groups, organizations, and policies advocating human development that insures the well-being of both the social and natural worlds.
+This course focuses on the “sustainability movement,” a set of groups, organizations, and policies advocating human development that insures the well-being of the social and natural worlds for future generations.
 This movement is an attempt to resolve a long-standing dispute between those who place their hopes in unfettered technological development and those who call for the preservation of “nature.”
-As a course in social movements, we will consider the historical roots of today’s movement for sustainability.
-We will also analyze the conceptual and organizational forms that this movement takes in our day.
+As a course in social movements, we will consider the historical roots of today’s movement, as well as its conceptual and organizational forms.
 As a sociology course in environmental issues, we will focus on the social and cultural dimensions of a full range of environmental “problems.”
-We will discuss relevant aspects of the physical, economic, political, and business dimensions of these problems.
-Students will have the opportunity to research and write about an appropriate topic of their own choosing.

 264 Social Movements (3 s.h.)
 (D)

-Analyzes organized, enduring, collective actions called social movements and counter-movements by studying social context, organizational networks, resource mobilization, collective identity, group solidarity, and leadership of social movements.
+This course analyzes organized, enduring, collective actions called social movements and counter-movements by studying social context, organizational networks, resource mobilization, collective identity, group solidarity, and leadership.

 282 Community Service and Society (3 s.h.)
 (C)

 This course is dedicated to the development of a sociological perspective through field work in community service.
 Class meetings draw out fundamental sociological concepts and theories as these pertain to the work of “non-profit” organizations dedicated to the public welfare.
 These concepts and theories help inform service commitments through reflection in a journal and final paper.

 This course examines diversity of religious expression in human history, and major religious traditions in our world today.
 Much of the course focuses on the United States and includes discussion of religious affiliation and organization, religiosity and conversion, social issues, political-economy, and social inequality.
 Cross listed as REL 284.